ARM-software/ethos-n-driver-stack/README.md

     insmod ethosn.ko
     ```

+    * The kernel module supports the following parameters:

+        * firmware_log_severity : INTEGER.
+Default value: 3.
+Used to set the log level of firmware.
+The following log levels are supported.
+            * PANIC = 0
+            * ERROR = 1
+            * WARNING = 2
+            * INFO = 3
+            * DEBUG = 4
+            * VERBOSE = 5

+        * firmware_log_to_kernel_log : BOOL.
+Default value: true.
+Used to enable/disable sending firmware log prints to kernel dmesg output.
+        * queue_size : INTEGER.
+Default value: 65536 bytes.
+Used to set the queue size of ethosn firmware mailbox.
+        * profiling: BOOL.
+Default value: false.
+Used to enable/disable firmware profiling.
+The profiling data is available in
+	    * `/sys/kernel/debug/ethosn<N>/core<X>/firmware_profiling`, where N is the ethosn device number and X is the core number.
+        * clock_frequency: INTEGER.
+Default value: 1000 MHz.
+This paramter is used only in tests and doesn't set the clock frequency of the device.
+        * stashing: BOOL.
+Default value: true.
+Used to enable/disable stashing in hardware.

 5. To build the user-space libraries of the Ethos-N NPU driver:

     * If you compile the driver natively, enter the following command: